recordinghacks

 MXL V6

-MXL’s V6 was its second “Silicon Valve” series microphone, intended to emulate tube warmth in a FET condenser design.
+MXL’s V6 was the second “Silicon Valve” series microphone, intended to emulate tube warmth in a FET condenser design.
 It is a fixed-cardioid, large-diaphragm model.
 Unlike most MXL mics, which are manufactured in MXL’s plant in China, the V6 was designed and is manufactured in Marshall Electronics’ southern-California facility.

 EQ Magazine

 The internal mic circuitry is designed to amplify the “musical” even-order harmonics, while subduing odd-order harmonics, which are responsible for harsh, edgy sound quality.
-Transformers on the output stage also help enhance the tube-like qualities in the mics.

 The V6 ships with a “hard mount” stand adapter that attaches to the bottom of the microphone (p/n MXL-V6-H).
 Optional accessories include metal-mesh pop filters and suspension mounts (e.g. MXL-57 “high isolation shockmount,” the MXL USM-001 “basket shockmount,” and the MXL USM-002 “low profile shockmount.”